"It's been called that before, but not by you."

 The dwarves get caught by the Elves along their journey (in a different way than the book), so Bilbo hatches a scheme to break them free.
 The ensuing barrels-down-the-river scene (my favorite of the entire movie) was entertaining, well choreographed and unbelievable all at the same time.
 It knacks of the scene in the first Hobbit movie when they were escaping Orc captivity by crashing down the caverns while wedged in between two large mountains and somehow not harmed at all.

-Page 2 of 2 - The discovery of the secret door into Lonely Mountain was fun.
+The discovery of the secret door into Lonely Mountain was fun.
 Once inside the mountain, Bilbo must discover a gem to help the Dwarves reclaim their land.

 That's where Smaug (voiced well by Benedict Cumberbatch) comes in.
 His size nothing to scoff at; Smaug is the clever fire-breathing dragon who is guarding the Dwarves' loot in anticipation of their return.
 Smaug and Bilbo have an interesting exchange of wits, and the Dwarves hatch plans to eradicate the Dragon.
 Some scenes with Smaug get ridiculous, though.
 Somehow his mountain-filling fire breath doesn't seem to be effective against the Dwarves, and he isn't able to cover much ground despite his size covering most of the ground.

 Where the pacing comes to a screeching halt is the ending.
 The movie jumps back and forth between Smaug, Lake-town, Gandalf's side quest and other mini storylines too much, which discombobulates the movie's flow.